 Tea garden tours & a cruise in the Brahmaputra River are the main attractions for tourists here.
-The town is the gateway to the three tea producing districts of Tinsukia, Dibrugarh and Sivasagar.
+The town is the gateway to the three tea producing districts of Tinsukia, Dibrugarh, and Sivasagar.
 The city enjoys pleasant weather throughout the year.

 There is an airport at Mhanbari in Dibrugarh that is 15 minutes drive from the town.
-Dibrugarh also is a major rail station as this is the terminal point for North Eastern Frontier Railway.
+Dibrugarh also is a major rail station as this is the terminal point for the North Eastern Frontier Railway.
 National Highway 37 passes through the city providing the principle road connectivity to the rest of Assam.